AISI / SAE 4140 Alloy Steel

 0.15 – 0.25

-AISI or SAE 4140 grade is a low-alloy steel containing chromium and molybdenum as strengthening agents.
-Its chemical composition is seen to the right:
+AISI or SAE 4130 grade is a low-alloy steel containing chromium and molybdenum as strengthening agents.
+Its chemical composition is as follows

 This alloy finds many applications as forgings for the aerospace and oil and gas industries, along with myriad uses in the automotive, agricultural and defense industries, Typical uses are forged gears and shafts, spindles, fixtures, jigs and collars.